hasura/graphql-engine/manual/tutorial/1-setup-hasura-cli.rst

 .. admonition:: Note

-   ``hasura`` works using a CLI experience only so that you can mantain all the files that contain your configuration, source code and database schema information on your filesystem directly.
+   ``hasura`` works using a CLI experience only so that you can maintain all the files that contain your configuration, source code and database schema information on your filesystem directly.
 This makes it easy for you to collaborate using tools like git.